 Total sales, total taxable sales, sales tax due, use tax due, collection allowance (amount taxpayer can deduct for prompt payment).

 Indiana Department of Revenue

 Important Data Notes

-It is important to note that the Indiana Department of Revenue allows businesses that own business locations throughout the state to consolidate their sales tax on a return; therefore the total sales, sales tax due and use tax for all of these businesses would get reported under one county.
+It is important to note that the Indiana Department of Revenue allows businesses that own locations throughout the state to consolidate their sales tax on a return; therefore, the total sales, sales tax due and use tax for all of these businesses would get reported under one county.
 This in effect understates the total sales and sales tax for some counties and overstates the sales tax in other counties.
 The data user should be mindful of this when using the data.
-Pat Barkey, a professor at Ball State University wrote a detailed brief on the problems inherent with the sales tax data as part of the Indiana State Data Initiative.
+Pat Barkey, a former professor at Ball State University wrote a detailed brief on the problems inherent with the sales tax data as part of the Indiana State Data Initiative.

 - Total Sales: Sales activities include retail, wholesale, manufacturing, and out-of-state sales

 - Total Taxable Sales: Total sales minus total exempt sales is the total taxable sale amount.
 Exempt sales would include: (a) sales shipped out of state, (b) nontaxable grocery food, and (c) sales where an exemption certificate was received.